ly-web/appweb7/src/paks/zlib/README.md

   See doc/index.html

 ### Prerequisites:
-    MakeMe (https://embedthis.com/downloads/makeme/download.esp) for MakeMe to configure and build.
+    MakeMe (https://embedthis.com/me/download.html) for MakeMe to configure and build.

 ### To Build:

     ./configure
     me

-    Alternatively to build without Ejscript:

-    make

-Images are built into */bin.
-The build configuration is saved in */inc/me.h.

-### To Test:

-    me test

-### To Run:

-    me run

-This will run appweb in the src/server directory using the src/server/appweb.conf configuration file.

-### To Install:

-    me install

-### To Create Packages:

-    me package

 Resources
 ---